 - Not feeling secure or protected at home

 - Lack of guidance from parents

 - An unsafe or chaotic home environment

 There are many contributing factors for the onset of schizophrenia.
-Schizophrenia is a scary diagnosis.
-It takes courage to come to terms with the need to address symptoms.
+It is a scary diagnosis, and it takes courage to come to terms with the need to address symptoms.

 If left untreated, schizophrenia can cause major life complications.
 It could even cause the affected person to de-compensate, or lose touch with reality.

-It is important that you seek professional help if you or someone you love is experiencing symptoms.
-They can help you understand the warning signs of schizophrenia.
-With treatment schizophrenia can be managed.
+It is important that you seek professional help if you are experiencing symptoms.
+A professional can help you understand the warning signs of schizophrenia.
+With treatment, schizophrenia can be managed.
 If left untreated, schizophrenia has serious consequences on your health.